-We rate Pier 39 three stars out of 5.
+Pier 39 gets 3 stars out of 5 from me.
 It was innovative and exciting when first built, but these days, it's a little tired.
 The barking sea lions next door never lose their appeal and the view of Alatraz from the end of the pier is one of the best you can get from dry land.

 POLL: What do you think of Pier 39?